compsocial/video-sentry/README.md

                         detection; 1 is super twitchy
 ```

 The ``acct`` and ``token`` options refer to [your Twilio credentials](https://www.twilio.com/user/account).
 The ``from`` number is the Twilio-provisioned phone number from which you would like to call and text.
-The two options, ``to1`` and ``to2`` will receive the calls and texts. ``sensitivity`` allows you to control how twitchy the motion detection is; I think the defaults are pretty sensible.
+The two options, ``to1`` and ``to2`` will receive the calls and texts. ``sensitivity`` allows you to control how twitchy the motion detection is; the defaults are pretty sensible.

 ## Credits

-I borrowed heavily [Derek Simkowiak's work](http://derek.simkowiak.net/motion-tracking-with-python/).
+I borrowed heavily from [Derek Simkowiak's work](http://derek.simkowiak.net/motion-tracking-with-python/).
 You should check it out, it's great stuff.
 Thanks for making it available, Derek!